Gattocrucco/miscpy/README.md

 ## Files

+* `coinc.py`: simulates poissonian digital signals and counts coincidences, i.e. how many times it happens they are all 1 simultaneously.
+Requires numba.

 * `errorsummary.py`: takes a `ufloat` variable (from the [uncertainties](https://github.com/lebigot/uncertainties) module) and separate its error components by tag.
 Useful to look at different contributions to the